Daniel-F-Garcia/variable-names/README.md

-# variable-names
+# variable, class and method names

-A collection of terms that are useful when naming variables.
+A collection of terms that are useful when naming things.
 See also https://unbug.github.io/codelf

 ## Keys